ritvikmath/jekyll-now/_posts/2017-4-3-How_Many_Hearts.md

 **Assumption 4: Two hearts with the same heart rate will be considered as having the same offset if their beats are within some error tolerance of one another.**
 {:center}

 Essentially, if your friend's heart beats just a fraction of a second afters yours does, where that fraction is indistinguishable to the eye, we will consider the offsets to be the same.
 We will denote the error tolerance as $\epsilon$.
 Going back to our 40 BPM example, we allow that your friend's heart beats in any of the green regions in the figure below.
+Note that the probability that your friend's heart beats in the green region is $\frac{2\epsilon}{1.5}$.

 <figure>
 <center>